Stuycs-K/final-project-8-glickd-moj/WORKLOG.md

 ### 5/25

-making the blackjack table, need trig to draw placements of the cards in a semi circle
+(all in processing >> unless specified otherwise) making the blackjack table, need trig to draw placements of the cards in a semi circle

 ### 5/26